Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Form fields not populating when editing a recipe, the existing information was not displayed in each of the fields to allow editing: tweaked input to `value="{{ recipe.recipe_name }}"`

 Search feature was functioning but did not display search words after submitting.
 The `{page_heading}` variable was added to display the missing information. e.g. `"Showing Results for 'banana'"`

 The recipe images did not fit well within the card.
 The `-o-object-fit: contain;`styling was added so the image will keep its aspect ratio, but is resized to fit within the given dimension.

+- Website was loading slowly due to large number of images, changed the number of recipes displayed per page from 9 to 6, pagination is used.

 <span id="unresolved"></span>